jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Seeds feel water.
 Seeds absorb, seeds crack.
 Roots emerge, pushing into the fresh soil.
 There is clay here.
 Roots are strong and can push deeper.
 There is fertilizer.
 There is water.

 Stem extends upward in the soil.
 There is no light.
-As stem break the soil there is bright sunshine.
+As the stem break the soil there is bright sunshine.
 Leaves unfurl.
 Light becomes glucose.
 Carbon pulls inward.
 Grass grows taller.

 The plant needs water.
 There is always enough water.
 Roots drink.
 Plants need minerals.
 There is always enough.
 Magnesium, iron, nitrogen flow upwards.
 Glucose flows downward.
 More roots extend.